 Micro Four Thirds vs APSC vs Full Frame Depth of Field Comparison

-The respective sensor sizes look something like this (with some slight variation according to your chosen aspect ratio).
-The Canon APS-C sensor (blue) has a ‘crop factor’ of x1.6 and the u4/3 sensor (yellow) is a little smaller at x2.
-The full frame sensor (pink) is notably larger than both:
+The respective sensor sizes look something like this.
+The Canon APS-C sensor has a ‘crop factor’ of x1.6 and the u4/3 sensor is a little smaller at x2.
+The Sony APS-C crop factor is x1.5.

 The target is the clothes airer in my back garden – one of my trees makes a convenient background reference point.
 I was shooting with the Pansonic GX8, Canon 200D, Sony A7rii.

 For the purpose of this example I shot each image at f5.6 (and the same aspect ratio) and I’ve framed in the same way for each photograph.
 I made sure that I stood on exactly the same marker for each picture – maintaining the same camera to subject distance means the background perspective remains constant.
 Incidentally ‘background blur’ is not the same as ‘bokeh’ which refers only to the characteristics of out of focus areas, particularly point highlights.

 Even though the difference in size between a 4/3 sensor and a APSC sensor isn't all that much, the depth of field difference is apparent.